-This post is a result of a fun and interactive webinar hosted by Cycling-Inform where Paul D’Andrea from Sierra Sports & Tours also joined the panel of presenters.
-The webinar topic was ‘How to Get the Best Out of Your Next European Cycling Holiday’.
+This article is a result of a fun and interactive webinar hosted by Cycling-Inform where Paul D’Andrea from Sierra Sports & Tours also joined the panel of presenters.
+Feel free to watch the 1 hour webinar replay at your own convenience but if you would like a summary of what was covered please read below.
 The focus of the webinar was to receive live questions and provide instantaneous responses!

 The Dolomites in northern Italy are a favourite destination for cycling enthusiasts.
 Jagged limestone mountain peaks provide an inspirational backdrop for testing yourself on some of the most mythical Giro d’Italia climbs.
 The Sella Ronda loop is a real gem and includes a staggering 4 categorised climbs within only 60km; Pordoi, Sella, Gardena and Campolongo!

 The French Alpes are home to 4 of the 5 highest mountain passes in Europe and often play out epic Tour de France stages on Alpe d’Huez, Col du Galibier & Col d’Izoard but for pure cycling enjoyment the Sierra guides cannot go past the Pyrenees in southern France.
 There are many quiet linking backroads to be found in the Pyrenees where cycling through valleys and dense forests is also possible.
 Check out Argeles-Gazost & St Lary Soulan for an excellent base!

 Andalusia in southern Spain is the sleeping giant when it comes to quality road cycling.
 While the Costa del Sol is packed with beachgoers the inland mountains offer a peaceful setting and incredible mixed terrain rides.
 Sierra de Grazalema, Sierra Cazorla and Sierra Nevada are just a few places to enjoy quality road cycling.
 With 300 days of sunshine per year there is no better place in Europe to just get outside and ride!